cajacko/practices/docs/checklists-reference/README.md

 - [ ] Don't abstract on top of well established apis/patterns
 - [ ] If there's no breaking changes, ensure previous api requests are tested against the new api
 - [ ] Check any automated documentation generated from code
+- [ ] Are you using translated text where appropriate

 ## Deploying/publishing